Just as you and I were once toddlers,

 The Carnegie Institution of Washington, known also as the Carnegie Institution for Science funded the research, development and completion of the Carnegie Stages – the global standard for human embryological research.

-The National Museum of Health and Medicine’s Human Developmental Anatomy Center (NMHM HDAC) instituted the internationally acknowledged empirical scientific facts of human embryology as the Carnegie Stages of Early Human Embryonic Development, houses the Carnegie collection and documents the Carnegie Stages.
+The National Museum of Health and Medicine’s Human Developmental Anatomy Center (NMHM HDAC) instituted the internationally acknowledged empirical scientific facts of human embryology as the Carnegie Stages of Human Embryonic Development, houses the Carnegie collection and documents the Carnegie Stages.

 The National Museum of Health and Medicine is part of the National Library of Medicine, which is part of the National Institutes of Health.